adilonam/Driver-Alert/README.md

 1) **convertWav2Txt** & **generateTrainingData** are used to format the audio collected, split up the data into chunks, and save it into a numpy array
 2) **trainSirenDetector** is for setting up the CNN architecture and training it
 3) **Real-Time Siren Detector** is the real-time detector that can be used with any microphone

+The **Models/** folder contains our trained models which can be used by the Real-time Siren Detector.
+See CNN architecture for more info.